aliceinwire/presentations/OSSJ_2025/OSSJ_2025_kernelci-cli.md

 - Try **kci-dev** with your tree this week
 - Share your top 3 pain points in Kernel QA
-- Join the KernelCI community calls / Matrix
+- Join the KernelCI community calls / Discord
 - Contribute docs, plugins, and issue reports

 <!--